wp-plugins/content-protector/readme.txt

 5. A comment with some ROT13'd content.

 == Changelog ==
+= 1.5 =
+* Added some error checking on the color options.
+* New Decoding Trigger: "Hover" will decode the ROT13'd text when the mouse is over the encoded content.
+* New Popup Box Shadow Settings for the ROT13 popup window.

 = 1.4 =
 * Palettes on Settings color controls are now loaded from colors read from the active Theme's stylesheet.
 This